 Unfortunately, the State Department announced a day later, March 2, that it would not re-staff the U.S. Embassy, but instead change its staffing plan by operating “with the minimum personnel necessary to perform core diplomatic and consular functions.”
 CREST’s executive director, Martha Honey, expressed her disappointment in an NBC News article, suggesting, however, that a “new normal” at the embassy might open the door for lowering the advisory rating.

-On Feb.
-14, 2018, CREST released results from a tour-operator survey it had conducted two weeks prior, concluding, primarily, that Cuba is safe for travel while recent U.S. policies toward Cuba have negatively impacted U.S. travel to the island country.
+On February 14, 2018, CREST released results from a tour operator survey it had conducted two weeks prior, concluding, primarily, that Cuba is safe for travel while recent U.S. policies toward Cuba have negatively impacted U.S. travel to the island country.
 Check out the press release announcing the results as well as key findings from the survey.

 The survey was sent to 156 tour operators and received 42 responses, a healthy 27-percent rate.
 Key findings including the following:

 The survey results, sent to 1,200 members of the press, will be used to further make the case that travel to Cuba is both safe and legal, despite misleading policies recently enacted by the U.S. government.
 It will also aid the coalition in continuing to petition the U.S. State Department to drop the level 3, or "reconsider travel," advisory from Cuba and lower it to 2, for "exercise increased caution."